caffeinated-pixels/randomquotemachine/readme.md

 This is a 2020 remake of the Random Quote Machine [I created back in 2017](https://codepen.io/cakeisaliegaming/pen/MOvWdg).
 How time flies!

 My aim was to reacquaint myself with Bootstrap and jQuery, and to try out Sass and Git/GitHub for the first time.
-Hence this readme!!!
+That said, the layout is very simple so doesn't make much use of either Bootstrap or Sass!

 ## API notes